Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Reproducibility Information

 We use Pytorch to implement our model.
 For the pre-trained baselines, we directly utilize the checkpoints provided by the authors.
 For other baselines, we utilize the original codes from their authors and train the models in an end-to-end way.
 We utilize the BRICS \citep{brics} to fragment molecules into motifs.
 As BRICS primarily cleaves bonds according to a predefined set of chemical reactions, often resulting in several large fragments per molecule, we further utilize the post-processing procedure proposed by MGSSL \citep{mgssl}, which is designed to minimize the number of ring variants and facilitate the cleavage of side chains.
 Subsequently, we build a vocabulary of all motif tokens identified in the PubChemSTM dataset, which comprises a total of 30,080 unique motifs.
 We note that within our dataset, certain motifs are infrequently present, while others are prevalent but lack significant semantic value.
 This uneven distribution presents a challenge for the model, as it struggles to extract meaningful insights from such disparate occurrences.
 Thus we have constructed a masking set of 2,457 motifs that excludes motifs appearing fewer than 8 times or more than 80,005 times.
 Based on this masking set, we selectively mask motifs to enhance the model's learning efficiency and focus on extracting valuable information from the most informative tokens.
 To map the embedding of the molecule and the text into the same dimension, we further utilize a projector MLP layer for the graph encoder.
 We utilize Adam as the optimizer for the GNN encoder, the language model, the two projector MLPs, the multi-modal framework, and the motif classifier with different learning rates, and test the learning rate ranging from \{1e-3, 1e-4, 1e-5\}.
 We set $\ell=2$, and test $\ell_{\text{trm}_M}$ raging from \{1,2,3,4,5\}, $\ell_{\text{trm}_T}$ ranging from \{8,10,12\}.
 For the coefficient of loss function, we test $\alpha$ and $\beta$ raging from \{0.5,1,2\}.
-We train our model with a total batch size of 16 for 15 epochs.
+We train our model with a total batch size of 16.
+We first train only the contrastive alignment task for 3 epochs, and then train both pretraining tasks together for 10 epochs.
 For fair comparisons, we randomly run 5 times and report the average results for all methods.
+The code, checkpoints, and optimal parameters can be found in the supplementary material and the anonymous repository \url{https://anonymous.4open.science/status/FineMolTex-2266}.